JeodC/PortMaster-Descent/README.md

 # Introduction
 Descent 1 & 2 using DXX-Rebirth, ported to RK3326 and RK3566 devices.
 Runs via [PortMaster](https://portmaster.games).
+Shareware demo files included; you can provide your own full game version.

-Latest PortMaster version built from commit [4efc4e9](https://github.com/dxx-rebirth/dxx-rebirth/commit/4efe4c9823c982d6c811bdb97aa09e8e2d02a090) with one compatibility fix in forked commit [c22de97](https://github.com/JeodC/dxx-rebirth/commit/c22de974133f407e6413dafde8c0769019881fec).
+Latest PortMaster version built from commit [b5ca993](https://github.com/dxx-rebirth/dxx-rebirth/commit/b5ca993d71739e9542fafe13d7332cc6ce008cc5) for aarch64 and armhf.

 # Add-On Files
 Add-On files allow you to customize DXX-Rebirth to your liking.
 You might prefer certain soundcard midi audio, or even the PS1 soundtrack.